yulian-nenov/Formula-1-Season-Tracker/README.md

 - Environment variable configuration
 - Hidden SECRET_KEY
 - Proper ALLOWED_HOSTS configuration
+- Usage of CSRF_ALLOWED_HOSTS
 - DEBUG disabled in production
 - CSRF protection
 - Separation of database credentials

+## Testing

+To ensure the app works properly in the future, tests are included as well:
+- Currently, there are a total of **26** tests for this project
+- They can be found in the `tests` directory

 ## Error Handling